gzoreslav/react-redux-saga-universal-application/README.md

-# The simplest React Universal Application
+# React Redux-Saga universal application

 This boilerplate example allows you to create React universal application: